pprunty/pprunty.github.io/posts/02-magikarp.md

 ## Embracing AI in Your SaaS Journey

 The takeaway lesson: don't get left behind.
-If you harbour a reluctance to leverage LLMs in your SaaS products, then realize that your reluctance more than likely stems from personal ego.
-As the technology evolves at a rapid rate, it is crucial you ensure that you evolve with it.
+If you still hold a reluctance to leverage LLMs in your SaaS products, then realize that your reluctance more than likely stems from personal ego.
+As the technology evolves at a rapid rate, it is crucial that you ensure you evolve with it.